 - Most allergic eye conditions are more irritating than dangerous.

-- Allergic or vernal keratoconjunctivitis may result in scarring of the cornea and visual problems.
+- Allergic or vernal keratoconjunctivitis may result in scarring of the cornea and vision problems.

-- Topical antihistamine/decongestant preparations are effective and safe for mildly itchy, red eyes.
+- Topical antihistamine/decongestant preparations are effective and safe for mildly itchy, puffy, red eyes.

 - Patanol, a topical mast-cell stabilizer, is a safe, highly effective, long-acting treatment.

-- Topical steroids should be used with caution and under the supervision of an ophthalmologist.
+- Topical steroids should be used with caution and under the supervision of an eye doctor (ophthalmologist).

-- If in doubt, seek medical advice sooner rather than later.
+- If in doubt about an eye condition, seek medical advice from a doctor sooner rather than later.

 Eye allergy introduction

 The eyes are the windows to the soul because they reflect our state of mind.
 This certainly can't be true if our eyes are red, swollen, watery, and itchy from an allergic reaction.
 Severe allergic eye symptoms can be very distressing and are a common reason for visits to the allergist, ophthalmologist, and even the emergency room.
 Occasionally, severe eye allergies cause serious damage that can threaten eyesight.